Sidónio Pais: Legacy

-The murder of Sidónio Pais heralded a traumatic time for the First Republic.
-Essentially a populist, charismatic leader, Pais portrayed himself as the last hope of a doomed country, and was widely perceived as such.
-This explains why his assassination had such a huge, and long-lasting influence on Portuguese politics.
-From then on, most political stability disappeared, leading to a permanent crisis that only ended nearly eight years later when the 28 May 1926 coup d'état set up the ensuing forty years of dictatorship.
+The murder of Sidónio Pais heralded a chaotic period for the First Republic.
+Described as a populist and a charismatic leader, Pais was also viewed as "generous and a friend to the most disadvantaged."
+His assassination was viewed by many as the catalyst to the political crisis in Portugal.
+From then on, most political stability disappeared, leading to a crisis that only ended nearly eight years later when the 28 May 1926 coup d'état set up the ensuing forty years of dictatorship.

 Douglas Wheeler tries to explain Pais' attractiveness as a leader (and later, a cult figure) by pointing to his character:

 His personality combined attractive social qualities and strength of character.
 A contemporary observer described him as "half prince, half condottiere," and a member of his short-lived parliament in 1918 explained his public attractiveness by suggesting that he possessed "spiritual mimetism," an ability to mimic faithfully several current traits and images.
 His versatility was extraordinary, but what distinguished him in contemporary Portuguese politics was his readiness to discuss difficult issues openly and to admit in public that he was capable of making mistakes.

 The writer Fernando Pessoa admiringly referred to Pais as the "President-King" (Presidente-Rei), a description that stuck in later years because it adequately symbolized his regime.
 Particularly among the most conservative Catholic groups, Pais entered the Portuguese imagination as a mix of a savior and a martyr, and caused the emergence of a popular cult, similar to the one existing around the figure of José Tomás de Sousa Martins, which endures until today.
 It is common to see fresh flowers and religious symbols being laid at his tomb.
 This is mainly due to his reversal of some early republican anti-clerical laws.
 But it seems somewhat ironic that his name lives on most vividly in these circles since Pais was not a particularly religious man himself.